DansDesigns/NexOS/README.md

 NexOS is a custom, systemd-free Linux operating system built on Devuan GNU/Linux, designed as the foundation for the [Alternix](https://github.com/DansDesigns/Alternix) desktop environment.
-It also incorporates the seL4 microkernel from source during installation, optimised for your exact CPU (`-march=native`), and installs it to `/opt/sel4/`.
+It incorporates the seL4 microkernel from source during installation, optimised for your exact CPU (`-march=native`), and installs it to `/opt/sel4/`.